DiPech/alifba-eksmo-parser/README.md

-# Alifba Eksmo Parser
+# Alifba Eksmo Parser (2020)

 ## 1. Foreword

-This is one of internal projects which has been made during working on online store [alifba.ru](https://alifba.ru) (see also https://dipech.github.io/#/portfolio/alifba).
+This is one of the internal projects which has been made during working on online store [alifba.ru](https://alifba.ru) (see also https://dipech.github.io/#/portfolio/alifba).
-The project itself isn't ideal, it hasn't tests, it wasn't written using TDD.
-I was creating it in spare time, and it isn't a crucial part of the Alifba project.
+The project itself isn't ideal, it hasn't any tests, it wasn't written using TDD.
+I was creating it in my spare time, and it isn't a crucial part of the Alifba project.

 > This is a copy of the original repository made 10th May 2020 to show how to build a production-ready
 > console application using Spring Boot.